-The Parent Service Organization is a home and school group acting under the direction of the Headmasters which meets periodically to discuss ways in which the parents can further the mission of the school.
+The Parent Service Organization is a home and school group acting under the direction of the Head of Schools which meets periodically to discuss ways in which the parents can further the mission of the school.
+There is a \$25 cost to be a member.